 Topics of Interest

-CogSIMA 2020 continues and expands the research domain of situation management that was established by the first conference CogSIMA 2011.
-CogSIMA conferences provide a venue for presenting scientific results on interdisciplinary studies of complex heterogeneous dynamical systems that include humans, physical systems, and computer agents whose behaviors depend on situations.
+CogSIMA 2024 continues to push forward the boundaries of cognitive situation management research.
+Since its inception in 2011, the CogSIMA conference series has become a premier scientific forum for presenting novel results on interdisciplinary studies of complex heterogeneous dynamical systems that include humans, physical systems, and computer agents whose behaviors depend on situations.

 How to Submit